Multiple sclerosis

-Multiple sclerosis (MS) is the most common demyelinating disease, in which the insulating covers of nerve cells in the brain and spinal cord are damaged.
-This damage disrupts the ability of parts of the nervous system to transmit signals, resulting in a range of signs and symptoms, including physical, mental, and sometimes psychiatric problems.
-Specific symptoms can include double vision, blindness in one eye, muscle weakness, and trouble with sensation or coordination.
-MS takes several forms, with new symptoms either occurring in isolated attacks (relapsing forms) or building up over time (progressive forms).
-In the relapsing forms of MS, between attacks, symptoms may disappear completely, although some permanent neurological problems often remain, especially as the disease advances.
+Multiple sclerosis (MS) is an autoimmune disease resulting in damage to myelin which is the insulating covers of nerve cells in the brain and spinal cord.
+As a demyelinating disease, MS disrupts the nervous system's ability to transmit signals, resulting in a range of signs and symptoms, including physical, mental, and sometimes psychiatric problems.
+Symptoms include double vision, vision loss, eye pain, muscle weakness, and loss of sensation or coordination.

+MS takes several forms of presentation: